15 Types of Butterflies in Colorado

 by Striking is licensed under CC BY-SA 2.0

-Gray Copper is a butterfly species that can be found in Colorado.
-These butterflies in Colorado are small, with a wingspan of just 1.5 to 2 inches.
+Gray Copper is a small butterfly species found in Colorado.
+Its wingspan is 1.5 to 2 inches.

 They have a distinctive grayish-brown color on the upper side of their wings, with a copper-colored band near the outer edge.